Prospective Graduate Students

 Applications can be submitted at any time.
 However, to receive full consideration for assistantships and fellowships, applications should be complete by January 1, for admission for the following fall semester.

 Applicants must submit the following:

 - Completed online MSU Domestic or International Graduate Application via the MSU Graduate School website.
 No fee is required for the initial application.

 - Three letters of recommendation, completed by instructors or supervisors familiar with the applicant's work.
-Letters of recommendation must be submitted on official stationary with an original signature.
+Letters of recommendation must be submitted on official stationery with an original signature.

 - A written Academic Statement.
 Include on the application or attach a separate sheet with a concise academic statement of your plans for graduate study, your career goals, and how MSU's graduate program will help you meet your career and educational objectives.